Medically reviewed by Kristin Hall, FNP

 Physical trauma, such as injuries from an accident, sports injuries, concussions, deep cuts or broken bones.
 Telogen effluvium can also occur after surgery.

 Infections, fever, illnesses and nutritional deficiencies such as iron deficiency.
+If you experienced coronavirus hair loss, for example, it may have been due to stress.

 Sudden changes in hormone production and hormone levels.